Alex-Sand-0/gobsandgods/_posts/2023-10-26-hexagonal-shader.md

 Well, this is where the fun begins.
-The square-case tutorial above was using a blending texture to weight the color from current tile and its neighbors, but I did not manage to transpose his method directly to the hexa case.
+The square-case tutorial above was using a blending texture to weight the color from current tile and its neighbors, but I did not manage to transpose his method directly to the hexagonal case.

-The first question is: what should we blend?
+So, how should we blend?
+Actually, the first question is: what should we blend?
-An hexagon has 6 neighboors, should we blend together the 7 textures (6 neighboors + current)?
+An hexagon has 6 neighboors, should we blend together the 7 neigbooring textures (6 neighboors + current)?
 It might be an option, but seems quite overkill.

 ### Finding neigbooring tiles

 Instead, let us use some property of the hexagonal geometry:
-Each point x of the plane is inside (orr the border) the triangle formed by the 3 hexagon centers nearest from x, and these triangles don't overlap.
+Each point x of the plane is inside the triangle formed by the centers of the 3 hexagons nearest from x, and these triangles don't overlap.

 ![hexa with 6 neigbors, and triangle made by 3 closest hexas] ({{ 'assets/images/hexashader/hexas.jpg' | relative_url }})
 *The triangle made by the 3 nearest centers (red) contains current point (red spot)*

 This mean we can only blend together the 3 textures from the 3 nearest neigboors from a point.
-To find these neigbors in shader code, I did not find a better solution than a good old for loop like this:
+To find these neigbors in shader code, I just run a for loop on the 6 possible neigboors:

 ```
+	ivec2 hexa1 = GetTileInAxialCoo(xy);
-   // Find the two nearest neigbooring hexagons.
+   // Find the two next nearest neigbooring hexagons.
    // Current point should be in the triangle defined by the centers of these two hexagons and the center of current hexagon.
-   float mindist = 100.;
+   float dist2 = 100.;
-   float min2dist = 100.;
+   float dist3 = 100.;
-   ivec2 mindir = dirs[0];
+   ivec2 hexa2;
-   ivec2 min2dir = dirs[1];
+   ivec2 hexa3;
     // iterating on each neigboor of current hexagon ...
-    /// ... with a for loop and some 'if'.
-TODO: check if  more shader friendly implementations actually makes a difference.
 	for (int i = 0; i < 6; i++)
 	{
-		ivec2 dir = dirs[i];
-		ivec2 axialCoo = mainAxialCoo + dir;
+		ivec2 currentHexa = hexa1 + dirs[i];
-	    int tileid = getTileId(AxialToTile(axialCoo));
-		vec2 tileCenter = TileAxialCooCenter(axialCoo); // maybe I could compute it directly as 'mainCenter+dir', but not sure about the scaling.
+		vec2 tileCenter = TileAxialCooCenter(currentHexa);
-		float tileDistance = d2(xy , tileCenter);
+		float currentDistance = d2(xy , tileCenter);
-	    if( tileDistance < mindist )
+	    if( currentDistance < dist2 )
 		{
-			min2dir = mindir;
+			hexa3 = hexa2;
-			mindir = dir;
+			hexa2 = currentHexa;
-			min2dist = mindist;
+			dist3 = dist2;
-			mindist = tileDistance;
+			dist2 = currentDistance;
 		}
-		else if(tileDistance  <  min2dist )
+		else if(currentDistance  <  dist3 )
 		{
-			min2dir = dir;
+			hexa3 = currentHexa;
-			min2dist = tileDistance;
+			dist3 = currentDistance;
 		}
 	}
 ```